Euler characteristic and signature of real semi-stable degenerations: Proof

 and that it satisfies $\chi_1(Y)=\sigma(Y)$ by the Hodge index Theorem.
 Hirzebruch genus turns out to be a motivic invariant, that is to say it extends to a ring morphism $\chi_y:K_0(Var_\C)\to \Z[y]$.
 In particular $\sigma(Y)=\chi_1(Y)$ for any complex algebraic variety $Y$.
 The motivic nearby fiber of $f$, introduced by Denef and Loeser, is defined by

 and satisfies the great property $\chi_y(\psi_f)=\chi_y(X_t)$ for $t\ne 0$.
 So one has

 The first statement of the proposition is obtained by evaluating this identity at $y=1$.

-The statement about Euler characteristic follows from the observation that $\R X_t$ is the disjoint union of $2^{|I|-1}$ topological copies of $\R E^o_I$, with $I$ ranging over all possible sets $\emptyset \ne I\subset J$.
+The statement about Euler characteristic follows from the observation that $\R X_t$ is the disjoint union of coverings of $\R E^o_I$ of degree $2^{|I|-1}$, with $I$ ranging over all possible sets $\emptyset \ne I\subset J$.
 Indeed, by assumption one can locally express $X$ in coordinates at a point of $\R E^o_I$ as the solutions of the equation

 where $\alpha$ is the deformation parameter, with $\alpha=0$ corresponding to the central fiber $X_0$.
 Given a non zero $\alpha$, the corresponding smooth fiber of $f$ is locally given in $\R^n=\R^{|I|}\times\R^{n-|I|}$ by the solutions of the above equation.
 This set is homeomorphic to the disjoint union of $2^{|I|-1}$ copies of $\R_{\ge 0}^{|I|}\times\R^{n-|I|}$, and the result follows. \end{proof}